zalenix/portaldocs/README.md

 ## Experimentation and flighting

 It is common for teams to want to experiment with new capabilities.
-We offer two framework features that make this possible.
+We offer  framework features that make this possible.

 * [Flighting a new version of your extension in MPAC](/portal-sdk/generated/top-extensions-flighting.md)